πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 string.h functions

-The most important string functions available via #include <string.h>.
+The most important string functions, available via #include <string.h>.

 FunctionPurposeExampleNotes

-strlen(s)String lengthstrlen("abc") -> 3Does not include '\0'
+strlen(s)String lengthstrlen("abc") β†’ 3Doesn't include '\0'

 strcat(dst, src)Concatenatestrcat(s, " World")dst must fit the result

-strcmp(s1, s2)Compare stringsstrcmp(a, b) == 00 = equal; +/- for order
+strcmp(s1, s2)Compare stringsstrcmp(a, b) == 00 = equal; +/- show order

-strncmp(s1, s2, n)Compare first n charsstrncmp(s, "ab", 2)Good for prefix checks
+strncmp(s1, s2, n)Compare first n charsstrncmp(s, "ab", 2)Handy for prefix checks

 strchr(s, c)Find a characterstrchr(s, 'o')Returns NULL if not found